ts452/Linux-Internet-/README.md

 # Linux-Internet-
 # How does the internet works?
 - Under this page, we will inform of how each component of how the internet works.
-- Many people will take the internet granted
+- Many people will take the internet granted.
+- The internet has so many functions which will be listed down here.